milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 new Flux('sofa').size(80, 80).position(10, 10).image('Sofa.jpeg').open();
 ```

 I'm not sure any more?
-On witch side of the Empire am I standing?
+On which side of the Empire am I standing?
 I think they called my grandfather a terrorist.

 —